Cold Skin (novel): Synopsis

-The novel chronicles the story of a former fighter for the independence of Ireland who, unmotivated by the events of the Western World, decides to escape from the society in which he lives.
+The novel chronicles the story of a former fighter for the independence of Ireland who, demotivated by the events of the Western World, decides to escape from the society in which he lives.
 He accepts a job offer as a weather official on a remote island in the south Atlantic close to the Antarctic Circle.

 When he arrives at the island, he discovers that the previous weather official is missing, the cabin abandoned, and that the only other inhabitant of the island is the lighthouse keeper Gruner, who refuses to tell him what happened to the previous weather official.

 That night, the Irishman and his cabin are attacked by amphibious frog-like creatures, who attempt to kill him.
 By staying up all night, he is able to fend them off until day light, at which point they retreat back to the ocean.

 Realizing that the lighthouse is his only hope of staying alive, he sets out the next day to ask Gruner for shelter.
 Gruner rejects him and refuses him shelter in the lighthouse.
 Two days later, as the Irishman is at his limits of trying to survive the nightly attacks, Gruner appears during the day with a sack of beans and gives them to him, while also offering him unlimited use of his spring.
 In return, he asks for one of the two crates of bullets that the Irishman has amongst his supplies, while still refusing him entry into the lighthouse.
-The Irishman tells him get out, while telling Gruner that his decision to refuse him entry to the lighthouse will get him killed.
+The Irishman rebuffs his offer, while telling Gruner that his decision to refuse him entry to the lighthouse will get him killed.

 Later, while bathing in Gruner's spring, he hears Gruner coming to the spring to get water.
 He attacks him, only to discover it is not Gruner, but a female frog monster gathering water in buckets.
 Realizing that the monster must be important to Gruner, he kidnaps her and uses her as a hostage to negotiate his way into living in the lighthouse.

 Gruner reveals that he keeps the frog monster as a servant and mascot, and that she sings when the other monsters are near.
 The Irishman discovers that Gruner has a sexual relationship with the domesticated female monster, and is disgusted with Gruner for committing bestiality.
-Despite regular beatings from both Gruner and the Irishman, she does not attempt to return to the ocean even though she has free reign of the island and the light house.
+Despite regular beatings from both Gruner and the Irishman, she does not attempt to return to the ocean even though she has free rein of the island and the light house.